In Hong Kong, ex-CIA man may not escape U.S. reach

 PAST CASES

-In March, a former equities research analyst, Trent Martin, was extradited from Hong Kong to New York to face charges of insider trading.
+In March, a former equities research analyst, Trent Martin, was extradited to New York to face charges of insider trading.
 He had been arrested in Hong Kong in December and has pleaded not guilty.

 Other suspects were extradited for smuggling charges, suspicion of violating controls on military exports, investment fraud charges and the alleged sale of illegal prescription drugs, according to U.S. prosecutor statements at the time.